-- (a) sway exceeds 3/4 inch, or - (b) any measured deflection exceeds 3 inches downward, or - (c) decking or any part of the bridge, other than the intended bearing surfaces, comes to bear on a safety support or the floor, or - (d) a decking unit or some of the load falls off the bridge including the decking tilting in such a manner that there is concern that the load may slip and fall off, or - (e) the bridge collapses or a dangerous collapse is imminent in the opinion of the judge.
+- sway exceeds 3/4 inch, or (a) - any measured deflection exceeds 3 inches downward, or (b) - decking or any part of the bridge, other than the intended bearing surfaces, comes to bear on a safety support or the floor, or - a decking unit or some of the load falls off the bridge including the decking tilting in such a manner that there is concern that the load may slip and fall off, - the bridge collapses or a dangerous collapse is imminent in the opinion of the (e) judge.

 If loading is stopped for situations a, b, c, d, or e, the bridge is not approved for further load testing.
 Do not continue load testing.
 Ask the crew to remove the load carefully.
 Check the appropriate box on the data form.
 A value of 5 inches shall be input into the scoring spreadsheet for the deflection at D1 and D2.
 The scoring spreadsheet will add a penalty of \$20,000,000 to the Structural Efficiency score.
+Bridges stopped for situations a, b, c, d, or e will be ranked below bridges that complete the vertical load test in all award categories except for aesthetics and video.